 Arcadia University is required by federal regulation to monitor your progress toward completion of your degree.
 Satisfactory Academic Progress (SAP) is reviewed at the end of each academic year (typically in June), once spring grades have posted.
-In order to receive Title IV (federal) funds (includes Federal Direct Stafford Loans, Graduate PLUS Loans and TEACH Grants), for the next semester or academic year, students must maintain the minimum standards:
+In order to receive Title IV (federal) funds (includes Federal Direct Loans, Graduate PLUS Loans and TEACH Grants), for the next semester or academic year, students must maintain the minimum standards:

 Quantitative Standard: Successfully complete (no F grades) 50% of all attempted credits for prior academic year*

 *Withdrawals/Dropped courses, transfer credits, Pass/Fail courses and remedial courses are counted as attempted credits.
 Credits from the preceding summer can count toward this percentage, provided they did not count toward progress for the prior academic year.

 **Individual programs may have higher or lower GPA standards.
 Above SAP guidelines apply to renewal of Title IV financial aid only.

 Maximum Hours to Earn Degree: To quantify academic progress, a school must set a maximum time frame in which a student is expected to complete a program.
 For a graduate program, the maximum time frame cannot exceed 150% of the published or standard length of the program (assuming consecutive semester enrollment) measured in credit hours attempted.

 For example, if a master’s degree program requires completion of 30 credits, the maximum time frame for students in these programs is 45 attempted credits (30 x 1.5=45).
 Students whose specific academic programs require more than 30 credits for a degree will have a higher limit.

 Earned Credits: Credits earned toward degree completion.
 This includes transfer credits.
 It does not include courses assigned a W or U, or audited courses. *